valdestron/demo-nodejs-app-on-openshift/README.md

-# Anti Human App - Demo for DevDays talk
+# User Manager Demo APP for DevDays speach
 An example app to be deployed in OpenShift cluster.
 This app will be part of "Exclude Human - Continuous Deployment and OpenShift" talk.

+How to install on your local minishift [minishift](./installer)

 # Characteristics
-- Can be installed in any OpenShift/Minishift v3.11
+- Can be installed in OpenShift/Minishift v3.11
 - On PR, - PR Pipeline runs and preview environment is created in the configured OpenShift Cluster
 - On Merge to Master - Main Pipeline is triggered and if all tests and stages passes - deployed to production